Renormalizing the Quark-Meson-Diquark Model: Numerical Results

 The same cutoff artifacts that distort the phase diagram and the speed of sound at higher values of $\mu$, are also visible in thermal observables.
-Because the regularized MFA omits high–momentum modes, its thermal pressure and entropy fall short of the Stefan–Boltzmann limits. \Cref{fig:entropy_fixed_mu} compares the entropy density of the four approximations with the SB limit
+Because the regularized MFA omits high-momentum modes, its thermal pressure and entropy fall short of the Stefan--Boltzmann limits. \Cref{fig:entropy_fixed_mu} compares the entropy density of the five approximations with the SB limit

 For \(\mu=0\) (left panel) no diquark condensate is present, and after the chiral crossover the quark mass drops to nearly zero.
 One therefore expects \(s/s_{\mathrm{SB}}\!\to\!1\) at high temperature.
-Both RG-consistent curves and the renormalized curve meet this expectation, whereas the regMFA never reaches unity because the truncated momenta omit an increasing fraction of thermal modes as \(T\) grows.
+All curves with RG consistent treatment and the renormalized curve meet this expectation, whereas the regMFA never reaches unity because the truncated momenta omit an increasing fraction of thermal modes as \(T\) grows.

 The right panel shows the same ratio at \(\mu=450\;\text{MeV}\), where a 2SC condensate persists up to the critical temperature.
-Below \(T_c\) the red–green quarks are gapped and exponentially suppressed, so only the ungapped blue quasi-quarks contribute; consequently \(s/s_{\mathrm{SB}}\simeq1/3\), a limit reached by all four approximations.
+Below \(T_c\) the red--green quarks are gapped and exponentially suppressed, so only the ungapped blue quasi-quarks contribute; consequently \(s/s_{\mathrm{SB}}\simeq1/3\), a limit reached by all five approximations.
 Above \(T_c\) the diquark gap vanishes and the quark mass is small; the RG-consistent and renormalized schemes therefore approach \(s/s_{\mathrm{SB}}\!\to\!1\).
+For temperatures near but below $T_c$, a linear increase in this ratio is observed in both the renormalized and RGC vacuum matching schemes, as well as in the minimal scheme, while this linear behavior is absent in the $\sigma\!\Delta$ scheme.
 The regularized MFA, however, breaks down once again, with the entropy ratio turning over and falling because the missing high-momentum thermal modes cannot be recovered by any further increase in \(T\).

 We emphasize that \emph{all} thermodynamic observables tell the same story.
-Whether one probes along the temperature axis or along the chemical–potential axis, the truncated integrals in the regularized MFA restrict the available phase space and, as a consequence, distort chiral and superconducting transitions as well as bulk quantities such as the entropy.
-By contrast, the RG-consistent and renormalized calculations, which integrate over the full momentum range, consistently recover the Stefan–Boltzmann limits and preserve the expected pattern of phase transitions throughout the entire \((T,\mu)\) plane.
+Whether one probes along the temperature axis or along the chemical potential axis, the truncated integrals in the regularized MFA restrict the available phase space and, as a consequence, distort chiral and superconducting transitions as well as bulk quantities such as the entropy.
+By contrast, the RG-consistent and renormalized calculations, which integrate over the full momentum range, consistently recover the Stefan--Boltzmann limits and preserve the expected pattern of phase transitions throughout the entire \((T,\mu)\) plane.